 - ✗ Magnetic accessory ecosystem is proprietary; not cross-compatible

-The Magnus Pro XL is the best gaming desk available in 2026 — and it’s not particularly close.
+The Magnus Pro XL is the best gaming desk available in 2026.
 At 70” x 31.5”, the surface is large enough for triple monitors, speakers, a keyboard, and a full-size desk mat with room to spare.
 Height adjusts from 25.6” to 49.2”, covering 5’0” to 6’5” standing ranges.

-The integrated backlit control panel feels like something from a premium office environment rather than a gaming product.
-Three height presets, smooth dual-motor transitions, and a display that reads out height in inches or centimeters.
-The cable management is best-in-class: a magnetic ecosystem that routes every cable through the column and into a tray completely hidden from view.
+The integrated backlit control panel feels like something from a premium office environment.
+Three height presets, smooth dual-motor transitions, and a height display in inches or centimeters.
+Cable management is best-in-class: a magnetic ecosystem routes every cable through the column and into a tray completely hidden from view.

-Is $949 expensive?
-Yes.
-But compared to a $400 FlexiSpot frame plus a $100 tabletop plus a $50 cable management system plus a $80 desk mat, you’re not that far off — and the Magnus Pro XL integrates all of that without the DIY compromise.
+At $1,049, it’s expensive.
+Compare it to building your own: a $400 FlexiSpot frame plus $100 tabletop plus $50 cable management plus $80 desk mat — you’re not far off, and the Magnus Pro XL integrates all of that without the DIY compromise.

-Best for: Serious setup builders who want the best gaming desk available without exceptions.
+Best for: Dedicated setup builders who want the best gaming desk available with no compromises on size, ergonomics, or cable management.

 Comparison Table